icy/bocker/README.md

   That means, you can define a function `ed_foobar`, and call `ed_ship ed_foobar` to make this function available to `Docker` at build time and run time.
-  Actually, functions' definitions are written to the file `/bocker.sh` in the result image, and that will be included at every `RUN`.
+  Actually, functions' definitions are written to the file `/bocker.sh` in the result image, and that will be included at every `RUN`;
+* `ed_ship --later`: Like `ed_ship`, but the contents are shipped at the very end of `Dockerfile`.
+This is very useful when the functions are only needed at the run-time, because that really speeds up your build process.
+See example in `examples/lib/debian.sh`.)

 All these commands can be used multiple times, and/or be put in your base libraries.
 (See `examples/lib/core.sh`.)